 Glue the Mirror to the Board

 I used LN-2000 from Liquid Nails to attach my mirror.
-Feel free to use another adhesive to attach the mirror, but make certain to check that it is safe for mirrors (not all the adhesives from Liquid Nails are "mirror safe").
+Feel free to use another adhesive to attach the mirror, but ensure that it is safe for mirrors (not all the adhesives from Liquid Nails are "mirror safe").
 Some adhesives will cause the mirror to deteriorate over time due to chemical reactions with the mirror silver and the adhesive.
 LN-2000 is safe for mirrors.
 If you have never used this type of adhesive before, here is how you proceed:

 - Unscrew the tip, revealing the threads and the plastic stopper at their tip.